animal-cognitive/AnimalAI-Olympics/WORK DONE.md

 All these tests can be found in the examples/configurations/curriculum folder.

-Also added two notebooks for setting up RayLlib with the AnimalAI Environment
+Also added two notebooks for setting up RayLlib with the AnimalAI Environment.
+The Notebooks can be found in the examples folder